Promises made. Promises kept.

 Over the last two terms, tremendous progress on a number of important files has been made in the City of Ottawa:

 - Transit: Light Rail Transit became a reality under Jim’s leadership.
 The first phase, the Confederation Line, will open in November 2018, and construction for Stage 2 LRT begins in 2019.
 Stage 2 LRT will go farther west to Moodie Drive and Algonquin College, farther East to Place d'Orléans and Trim Road, and farther south to Bowesville with a link to the Ottawa International Airport.
-If re-elected, Jim will work to extend rail further west to Kanata and Stittsville, farther south to Riverside South and to the Ottawa International Airport and to Gatineau over the Prince of Whales Bridge.
+If re-elected, Jim will work to extend rail further west to Kanata and Stittsville, farther south to Riverside South and to the Ottawa International Airport and to Gatineau over the Prince of Wales Bridge.

 - Trust: Jim brought forward the most comprehensive integrity package in the province.
 City Hall has never been more transparent: lobbyist and gift registries, appointment of an integrity commissioner and posting of office expenses online.